zulip/zulip/docs/production/upgrade-or-modify.md

    `/etc/zulip/settings-new.py`, check the [changelog][changelog] to see
    if they have been removed.

-1. Overwriting the configuration with the updated file, and restart the server to pick up the new file; this should be a no-op, but it is much better to discover immediately if it is not:
+1. Overwrite the configuration with the updated file, and restart the server to pick up the updates; this should be a no-op, but it is much better to discover immediately if it is not:

    ```bash
    cp -a /etc/zulip/settings-new.py /etc/zulip/settings.py